Tuition & Aid

 - OU Tulsa Schusterman library graduate assistant positions

 Many SLIS master's students work as part-time staff members in libraries, archives, and museums around the region.
 The Pioneer Library System (Norman and surrounding counties), the Metropolitan Library System (Oklahoma City), Tulsa City County Library System, the OU Health Science Center (in Oklahoma City), are some places where our students work.
 One place to check for openings is the Oklahoma Department of Libraries Jobline .

 Scholarships are awarded competitively on the basis of demonstrated academic merit and potential for leadership.
 The SLIS Admissions and Scholarships Committee considers all applications for scholarships in the spring of each school year.
-Applications for graduate student scholarships are due in the School annually on March 1st (will be February 1 from 2019 forward).
-Current graduate students are notified of the deadline for scholarships and provided with an application via the School’s student email distribution list.
+Applications for student scholarships are due through the OU CASH database by February 1 for the following academic year.
+The application window opens in October.

 SLIS does not have scholarships specifically designated for international students, but OU has some possible scholarships.